singhmukesh/Communicator/README.md

 separate window.
 (Please disable your pop-up blocker when prompted!)

 <img src="images/CommunicatorNarrowChat.png" width="200px" />

+To send a File, use the "Choose File" dialog.
+The file will be uploaded to the cloud and a URL will be sent to your contact.

 ### Set up a multiparty conference call